HafsaParker/tinyml-pruning-study/README.md

 - [ ] Thesis registration with supervisor

 ---
+### Finding 5 — Layer Sensitivity Gap Tracks the Cliff, Does Not Predict It Early (MNIST)
+Single-layer isolated pruning across 21 checkpoints (60-80% sparsity) shows the sensitivity gap (most-sensitive minus least-sensitive layer accuracy) stays flat near baseline noise (~0.6-0.9 points) through 65% sparsity, then departs from that baseline starting at 67% — the same checkpoint where the uniform-pruning cliff itself begins, not earlier.
+The gap continues widening well past the cliff, reaching >15 points by 80% sparsity.

+fc2 (MNIST's most sensitive layer) drives nearly the entire gap throughout.
+Layer ranking never flips across the full 60-80% range.

+Isolated single-layer damage cannot account for the full magnitude of the joint cliff: at 67% sparsity, pruning fc2 alone costs ~1 accuracy point, while pruning all four layers together costs ~7 points — pointing to layer-interaction effects under joint pruning that single-layer sensitivity testing cannot capture by design.

+**Conclusion:** sensitivity and the cliff are entangled (consistent with Kanjo's framing), but the gap functions as a concurrent signal here, not an early-warning one.
+Cross-dataset test (FashionMNIST) pending.

 *This is independent research conducted as part of preparation for PhD applications in TinyML and efficient deep learning.*